-- 1.1 obtain relevant and accurate information regarding patients and their conditions through history-taking, physical and mental state examination (in relation to history taking, should also be able to obtain environmental and occupational history from patients wherever relevant). - 1.2 interpret laboratory data, imaging studies and other tests required for the area of practice. - 1.3 summarize clinical findings and present summary to other members of the health care team. - 1.4 make informed decisions about diagnostic and therapeutic interventions based on patient information and preferences, up-to-date scientific evidence and clinical judgment. - develop and carry out patient management plans.
-This includes customized therapy for a given patient after considering possible differential diagnoses, determining appropriate investigations and being aware of all therapeutic options. - 1.6 refer patients when appropriate, ensuring continuity of care throughout transitions between providers or settings and follow up on patient progress and outcomes. - 1.7 counsel and educate patients and their families to empower them to participate in their care and to enable shared decision making.

-- 1.8 organizes and prioritizes responsibilities to provide care that is safe, effective and efficient. - 1.9 perform procedures specified as essential for a generalist. - 1.10 provides health care services to patients, families and communities aimed at preventing health problems and maintaining health. - 1.11 be an inspiring role model to the immediate and larger society. - 1.12 perform supervisory responsibilities (e.g. ensuring safety of co-workers and patients by supervising radiation protection measures, infection control, handling blood products, body fluids and tissues).
+- 1.1 obtain relevant and accurate information about patients and their conditions through history-taking, physical and mental state examination and the use of laboratory data, imaging and other investigations. - 1.2 Prioritise and Justify diagnosis after interpreting laboratory data, imaging studies and other investigation findings. - 1.3 summarize clinical findings and present to other members of the health care team. - 1.4 make informed decisions about diagnostic and therapeutic interventions based on patient information and preferences, up-to-date scientific evidence and clinical judgment. - 1.5 develop and implement patient management plans, customized after considering differential diagnoses, findings of appropriate investigations and considering all therapeutic options. - 1.6 refer patients when appropriate, ensuring continuity of care and follow-up on patient progress and outcomes. - 1.7 counsel and educate patients and their families to empower them to participate in their care and to enable shared decision making. - 1.8 provide care that is safe, effective and efficient. - 1.9 perform procedures specified as essential for a generalist. - 1.10 provide health care services to patients, families and communities aimed at preventing health problems and maintaining health - 1.11 perform supervisory responsibilities (e.g., ensuring safety of patients and coworkers).